Idol School (2017 TV series): Episode 8

-Initially, there was no maximum limit of members per song, but the students with the highest Exam score last time gets first pick, which was Park So-myung, but as the 'draft' unfolds, Wee Woo, No No No and Step got the most students as they are both easy to sing and are good for changing concepts, so the groups have over-saturated.
+Initially, there was no maximum limit of members per song, but the students with the highest Exam score last time get the first pick, which was Park So-myung.
+However, as the 'draft' unfolds, Wee Woo, No No No, and Step got the most students as they are both easy to sing and are good for changing concepts, so the groups have over-saturated.
 On the other hand, Rough was the least popular due to its intricate and difficult choreography.
 After an hour of practice, they can choose to switch rooms, but with maximum number imposed based on current situation.

 After the members for each group are set, the next day, they set off to see the original members and mostly the practice rooms of the respective agencies.
 Then it skipped ahead the hours before the exam.

 The first group to perform was Wee Woo group, where they went to Pledis Entertainment's training room to get tips from Pristin, they corrected the true killing part of the song from the choreography point of view, then each member was assigned to Pristin's member for individual training, except for Park So-myeong, who had help from Yuha and Eunwoo as she was the worst dancer.

 The group was praised for finding the overhead camera in the group killing part, Lee Na-gyung showed marked improvement and Lee Seo Yeon got the rankings +3 card as the top member of the group, thus successfully transforming to a cutesy concept, Lee Sae-rom, who also had many sexy/sassy concept, came third.